neopragma/tdd-java-ps/README.md

 ## Module tdd-fizzbuzz

 Starter code for an exercise to use TDD for greenfield development.
+Notes TBD.

 ## Module tdd-rpn

 Starter code for an exercise to use TDD for greenfield development.
+Notes TBD.

 ## Module tdd-gildedrose

 Starter code for an exertice to use TDD to approach modifications to existing code.
+Notes TBD

+## Acknowledgements

+Thanks to Ted M. Young (@jitterted@sfba.social), Jay Bazuzi (@JayBazuzi@mastodon.online), and Glenn Waters (@gwww@mastodon.social) for suggestions to improve the Course Notes.

+Thanks to Emily Bache (emilybache@sw-development-is.social) for her great work on the Gilded Rose kata.